HusseinMelhem/react-portfolio/README.md

 The homepage displays a hero section with a brief introduction and a video overview of my work.
 Projects:
 Browse projects and click to view details.
-Admin Page:
-(For admins only) Manage projects, categories, orders, etc. (This section is restricted).
-Account:
-View your purchase history, update your details, etc.
-Note:
-For the admin functionality, ensure you log in as an admin user (role stored as 'ADMIN' in localStorage) so that admin-only routes are accessible.

 License
 This project is open source and available under the MIT License.